Dreadnought-Robotics/DNT-Recruitments/README.md

 There are 3 tasks in this github repo.

-Task 1 is using the turtle package in python.
+Task 1 is using the opencv package in python.

 Task 2 is using the opencv package in python.